 nearest town- Gallina is about 18 miles southeast of here

 Alabaster Canyon appears un-named on USGS Topos.
-It has approximately three miles of impressive sheer walled canyons of solid alabaster.
-The enormous cliff-face shown in the top photo above hosts a 75’ rappel that passes thru a natural arch 25 feet high by 15 feet wide- “Alabaster Arch”.
-This rappel must be done with a 200 foot rope because the only available anchor is far upstream.
-That dry falls/pour-over appears on our topo below with the number 75 by it.
-Also, the 15’ high dry falls within the Middle Fork can be easily navigated with a hand-line instead of a rappel.
-A hand-line here allows fairly easy ascending and descending alike.
+It has approximately three miles of impressive sheer walled – NARROW - canyons of solid alabaster.
+The enormous cliff-face shown in the top photo above hosts a 90’ rappel that passes thru a natural arch 25 feet high by 15 feet wide- “Alabaster Arch”.
+This upper portion of this rappel is alabaster...otherwise known as gypsum.
+Gypsum/alabaster is unstable such that your rappel rope overhead will loosen rocks overhead, which will fall up to 70’ directly upon you.
+This rappel is deadly.
+Do not attempt this deadly rappel... ! ! !
+Alabaster Arch appears on our topo below with the number 90 by it.

-Alabaster Canyon has many tributaries, as you will see on our map below.
+Alabaster Canyon has many tributaries, as you see on our map below.
 Most of the sheer walled canyons here are wonderful “box canyons” a little wider than a true slot.
 The West Fork and the last portion above the natural arch both have good narrow “slot canyon” portions.
-Another very narrow “slot” is what we call Little Alabaster Canyon.
+The most narrow “slot” here, is what we call Little Alabaster Canyon.

 Little Alabaster Canyon flows parallel to and just east of Alabaster Canyon and it is marked on our topo map below with the word “Little” by it.
 The 250 foot high dry-falls / drop-off at the exit of Little Alabaster Canyon happens in three separate tiers... smooth and rounded.
 We did not down-climb it but it looks as tho a difficult down-climb is possible...maybe...
 The canyon above this drop-off is a very fine and narrow –nontechnical- slot canyon...!!!

 Elk Trail is extremely steep but very obvious and well used by hundreds of elk.
 It appears on the topo between Alabaster Canyon and Little Alabaster Canyon.
-Elk Trail is steep and difficult but it is a breach between the sheer canyon walls and allows non-technical ascending and descending the mountain.
+Elk Trail is steep and difficult but it is a breach between the sheer canyon walls and allows non-technical ascending and descending the mountain... getting back to your wheels.
 The GPS cords for Elk Trail are: ±36°23.425’N 106°46.674’W at the bottom... while at the top is: ±36°23.283’N 106°46.700’W.

 Alabaster Slot Canyon can be accessed from Forest Road 8 above or from two miles west via the primitive parking at the end of Chupadero Road.
 We prefer the Chupadero Road access, because the short 2 mile walk downstream in Gallina Canyon to Alabaster Canyon is easy and quite amazing...!!!
 Then Elk Trail can take you up into the heart of Alabaster Slot Canyon.
 All tributaries are accessible from there.

 There is a two-track road shown on the topo map that connects Forest Road 8 above, to the Rio Gallina more than a thousand feet below.
-This road is 4WD and develops serious mud during rains... but it does appear to supply a drive-around car shuttle route...however, we have not driven it.
+This road is 4WD and likely to be impassable.
+It develops serious mud during rains... but it does appear to supply a drive-around car shuttle route...however, we have not driven it.